Dada Comes to Berkeley — Shotgun Players Take Ubu to the Park

 Berkeley’s Shotgun Players are staging Ubu Roi the classic work of proto-dadaism.
 Performances will be in John Hinkel Park in Berkeley.

-The show opens this Saturday and runs until mid-September, it’s a free show in the park but donations are encouraged (just like the SF Mime Troupe).
+The show opens this Saturday and runs until mid-September, it’s a free show in the park but donations are encouraged (just like the San Francisco Mime Troupe).
 It’s a rare opportunity to see a first rate production of one of the great strange theatrical works of all time.
 And it’s the perfect thing for an election year!

 Ridiculous!
 Raucous!
 Irreverent!
 Absurd!